KingsGambitLab/Lecture_Notes/Academy DSA Typed Notes/Advanced/DSA Graphs 3 MST (Prims Algo.) & Dijkstra Algo.md

 **Algorithms for MST:** Kruskal's and Prim's algorithms are used to find MSTs.
 The MST found can vary based on the choices made for edges with equal weights.
 Both algorithms solve for same problem having same time and space complexities.

+*Note: We'll cover Prim's in today's session, Kruskal shall be covered in DSA 4.2*

 ### Solution to Flipkart's problem